 Either yes or no, indicating whether to use symbolic links instead of moving or copying files.
-(It conflicts with the move and copy options.)
+(It conflicts with the move, copy and hardlink options.)
 Defaults to no.

 This option only works on platforms that support symbolic links: i.e., Unixes.
 It will fail on Windows.